usdot-fhwa-stol/cda1tenth-bringup/README.md

 ## Introduction

-Cooperative Driving Automation (CDA) is research focused on how automated vehicles can communicate with each other and infrastructure to improve safety and traffic flow.
-The 1Tenth project scales this technology down to miniature robotic vehicles - built ontop of the [CARMA platform](https://github.com/usdot-fhwa-stol/carma-platform/tree/develop).

-This repository is the starting point for operating an autonomous vehicle.
-It contains the launch scripts and configuration files needed to start all the different software and hardware pieces together so the vehicle can drive.
+Cooperative driving automation (CDA) supports and enables communication between vehicles with driving automation features, other road users, and transportation infrastructure.
+Once deployed, CDA has the potential to improve transportation efciency, facilitate freight movement, increase productivity, and save billions by reducing the need to increase roadway facilities

-Whether you are working with a [physical robotic vehicle](https://github.com/usdot-fhwa-stol/cda1tenth-hardware) (Go to [Physical](#physical-robot)) in the lab or running a simulated vehicle on your computer (Go to [Simulated](#simulated-robot)), this guide will help you get started.
+CDA 1Tenth is an open source platform for testing CDA capabilities without life size vehicles.
+Whether you are working with a small [physical robotic vehicle](https://github.com/usdot-fhwa-stol/cda1tenth-hardware) (Go to [Physical](#physical-robot)) in a garage or running a simulated vehicle on your computer (Go to [Simulated](#simulated-robot)), this guide will help you get started.

 If you are new to this project and some of the technologies, check out the [key terms section](#key-terms)

 ## Simulated Robot

-This guide details the steps to set up, configure, and launch the CDA1Tenth simulated environment using Docker.
+This guide details the steps to set up, configure, and launch the CDA 1Tenth simulated environment using Docker.
 This code has been tested on WSL2, Ubuntu 22.04 LTS Desktop, and VM.

 ### Pre-reqs
 - Docker